Lazy Loading Images and Videos: Complete Guide

 img.src = img.dataset.src;

-img.srcset = img.dataset.srcset;
+if (img.dataset.srcset) img.srcset = img.dataset.srcset;

 img.classList.add('loaded');

-observer.unobserve(img); // Stop watching once loaded
+observer.unobserve(img); // stop watching once loaded

 });